neo-project/docs/en-us/node/gui.md

 ### Introduction

-The versions of Windows which are compatible with the client are: Win7 sp1 / Win8 / Win10.
+The neo-gui client is compatible with the following versions of Windows: Windows 7 (Service Pack 1) / Windows 8 / Windows 10.

 The client itself does not require any installation.
-Download and directly double-click neo-gui.exe to open the client.
-If there are any problems with the process, and the client cannot be used normally, please keep the client directory error.log file, and contact our technical staff to assist you in solving the problem.
+Download and extract the files to a location of your choice, then double-click neo-gui.exe to open the client.
+If there are any problems with the process and the client cannot be used normally, please keep the error.log file located in the same directory as neo-gui, then contact our technical staff to assist you in solving the problem.

 > [!Note]
 > Windows10 pre-version of the system requires installation [.NET Framework 4.6.2](https://www.microsoft.com/net/download/framework).

 ### Synchronize

 The client must be fully synchronized before use.
-That is, the client interface on both sides of the lower left corner, maintains the same value, with a steady increase in speed.
+The bottom left hand corner indicates the number of blocks synchronized and the total number of blocks in the network (see example below).
+These numbers will update regularly.

 ![image](/assets/gui_1.png)